codefellows/seattle-ops-301d8/class-11/lab/README.md

 1. First we will activate the DNS role on Windows Server and test it locally:

     - Activate the DNS role on Windows Server using Server Manager

+    - In the DNS Manager,

     - In Windows Server, change the DNS address to 127.0.0.1, so that Windows Server will use itself for DNS resolution

-    - Test your DNS is working by applying a forward lookup zone:
+    - Test your DNS is working by configuring DNS in the WIndows Server to resolve 'admin.globex.com' as the IP address of pfSense:
-        - Create a new forward lookup that causes admin.globex.com to resolve as the IP address of pfSense
+        - Create a new Primary Forward Lookup Zone called `globex.com`, then within that zone create a New Host called `corp` associated with the IP address of pfSense
         - Test that lookup zone by running `nslookup admin.globex.com` in the command line -- it should resolve as the address of pfSense
         - Use Internet Expolorer to navigate to http://admin.globex.com -- IE can be a little difficult, but if it works you should see pfSense load with a big red error warning you of a "Potential DNS rebind attack"